wearenocomputer/workshop/README.md

 —
 A hands-on, full-day workshop on using camera input as a tool, previous experience is not required.
-Attendees should have a basic knowledge of programming and [openFrameworks](http://openframeworks.cc/).
+Attendees should have a basic knowledge of programming and [openFrameworks (0.9.0)](http://openframeworks.cc/).

 For more information, say [hello@nocomputer.be](hello@nocomputer.be)
 Follow us [@wearenocomputer](https://twitter.com/wearenocomputer)